wp-plugins/sharebar/readme.txt

 Full instructions and example can be found at: http://devgrow.com/sharebar-wordpress-plugin/

+**Note:** Sharebar is partnering with GetSocial to bring you a more powerful, customizable and faster sharing widget.
+Stay tuned, an update will be released soon!

 Follow me on Twitter: http://twitter.com/ThinkDevGrow

 **Also, if you use and like the plugin, please rate it!  ->**